eProsima/Micro-XRCE-DDS-Client/PLATFORM_SUPPORT.md

 ## Tier 2

 Tier 2 platforms are subject to periodic CI testing which runs both builds and tests with publicly accessible results.
-The CI is expected to be run at least within a week of relevant changes for the current release of **Micro XRCE-DDS Client**.
+The CI is expected to be run at least within a week from the last relevant changes for the current release of the **Micro XRCE-DDS Client**.
 Installation instructions should be available and up-to-date in order for a platform to be listed in this category.
 Package-level binary packages may not be provided but providing a downloadable archive of the built workspace is encouraged.